7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 	- Hub and spoke network - Central hub for VPN gateway, spoke VNets
 	- User-Defined Route (UDR): either a hop to/from VM IP address or VPN Gateway
 	- Service chaining: define UDRs from Vnet to a network virtual appliance or VPN

+#### Azure Firewalls

+Deploy Azure Firewall requires: Resource Group, VNet,
+- **AzureFirewallSubnet** - the firewall is in this subnet.
+- **Workload-SN** - the workload server is in this subnet.
+This subnet's network traffic goes through the firewall.
+`Search Firewall -> Create -> Configure $Sub, $rGroup, etc..`
+- Create default route
+- Configure rules

+If a match is found it terminate processing.

+[Azure Firewall Rules](https://learn.microsoft.com/en-us/azure/firewall/rule-processing) are processed based on:
+- Firewall Policy
+	- Rule Collection Group Priority
+	- Rule Collection priority
+- Classic Rules - 100 is Highest 65,000 Lowest priority. at can be accessed from a subnet

+Type Priority - NAT Rule before Network Rule before Application Rule.
+- **NAT** - Azure Firewall destination network address translation (DNAT) rules to translate and filter inbound traffic to your subnets
+- **Network** rule - Any non-HTTP/S traffic that's allowed to flow through your firewall must have a network rule
+- **Application** rules define fully qualified domain names (FQDNs) that can be accessed from a subnet

 ## VM Scale Sets